Sellers’ Guide to Texas All Cash Home Buyers

 Need to sell your house fast in the Lone Star state?
 Perhaps you’re leaving the city of Dallas for a relaxing retirement in Galveston Island or plan to relocate to scenic California.
 As you eye the next destination, Texas all-cash home buyers may view your current property as a safe investment in light of the state’s growing popularity.

-Texas is the fastest-growing state in the U.S., claiming six spots on the country’s list of top 15 fastest growing cities.
-In response to growing interest in the state’s mild weather, gorgeous beaches, and lack of state income tax, Texas home values have increased 42% in only five years, from a median price of $230,000 in Q1 2019 to $326,800 in Q1 2023, according to data from Texas Realtors®.
+Texas is the fastest-growing state in the U.S., claiming six spots on the country’s list of the top 15 fastest-growing cities.
+In response to growing interest in the state’s mild weather, gorgeous beaches, and lack of state income tax, Texas home values have increased by $100,000 in just five years, from a median price of $230,000 in Q1 2019 to $330,950 in Q1 2024, according to data from Texas Realtors®.

 Buyers with deep pockets see Texas as an attractive investment — particularly the suburban rings around houses for sale in Austin, Dallas, and Houston.
 Read on to find out more about all-cash home buyers in Texas and how they can facilitate a fast sale.